-- Develop Sedona's multimodal system by making progress on all the Sedona in Motion projects, including those identified in other plans such as the GO Sedona Pathways Plan and the Sedona Transit Implementation Plan.
+- 1. Develop Sedona's multimodal system by making progress on all the Sedona in Motion projects, including those identified in other plans such as the GO Sedona Pathways Plan and the Sedona Transit Implementation Plan.
 Projects include the following: - Using advances in technology to improve the functionality of the circulation, parking, and transit system. - Improve communication about the purpose and progress of the SIM program, and how to be part of the "SIM Solution", including an online dashboard about the status and progress of each SIM project. - Pursue sustainable funding sources for the continued development and operation of Sedona's public transit system. - Complete implementation of the Wayfinding Sign Plan. - Conduct a street connection feasibility study that evaluates and prioritizes potential connections for vehicles and/or bike/pedestrian use. - Extend Ranger Road to a new roundabout at 89A, replacing the Brewer roundabout. - Alleviate congestion at the Tlaquepaque crosswalk and Schnebly/179 roundabout. - Complete Uptown northbound improvements on N 89A between The Y and Forest Rd. - 2.
 Establish project review standards to ensure City infrastructure projects align with City plans, best practices, and the Land Development Code. - 3.
 Expand the scope of the Uptown Community Focus Area Plan to include more detailed multimodal circulation and parking recommendations. - 4.
 Develop an action plan to improve safety for walking, biking, and using transit.
 This may include the following: a "Complete Street" safety assessment to prioritize improvements; and in conjunction with ADOT, evaluate options for improving W 89A through West Sedona. - 5.
 Evaluate off-street parking requirements during the Land Development Code update process that will include public and stakeholder input. - 6.
-Develop a city-wide parking plan that incorporates land use, transit, and circulation, guided by Community Plan goals. - 7.
-Explore the feasibility of a bypass or bridge to alleviate traffic congestion.
+Develop a city-wide parking plan that incorporates land use, transit, and circulation, guided by Community Plan goals.

-7. Environment & Sustainability
+7. ENVIRONMENT & SUSTAINABILITY

 - Overview

-- Recommended Policies:
+- Recommended Strategies

 - Open Space

 - Oak Creek

 - Recreation Management

 - Resiliency

 - Conservation

 - Water

 - Wastewater

 - Energy

 - Innovative Building

 - Environment & Sustainability Actions

-ENVIRONMENT & Sustainability Goal
+ENVIRONMENT & SUSTAINABILITY GOAL